algorandfoundation/fnet-scripts/README.md

 1) Compares local genesis.json with the latest one from an fnet relay.
 If they are the same, exit
 2) Otherwise, stops algod (assumes systemd approach, `sudo systemctl stop algorand`)
-3) configures genesis and wipes existing data via configure.sh (see above)
+3) configures genesis and wipes existing data via `configure.sh` (see above)
 4) starts algod again (using systemd)

-**⚠️ IF you are not using systemd, you need to adapt this o stop and start your node when the network resets**
+**⚠️ IF you are not using systemd, you need to adapt this script to stop and start your node properly.**

 ## Automating reset

-You can run the update.sh script via cron in order to automate the node reset.
+You can run the `update.sh` script via cron in order to automate the node reset.

 **Important: Use the root account's crontab**